Princess Maria Josepha of Saxony (1867–1944): Marriage

+Maria Josepha with her sons, 1910.

 On 2 October 1886 at age nineteen, she married Archduke Otto Franz of Austria, "der Schöne" (the handsome), younger brother of the Archduke Franz Ferdinand who would later be killed in Sarajevo.

-A pious woman, only her strength of religion enabled her to bear the burdens of marriage to the notoriously womanizing "gorgeous Archduke".
+A pious woman, only her strength of religion enabled her to bear the burdens of marriage to the notoriously womanizing Archduke.
 His frequent absences from his family helped her goal of keeping her children away from his bad influence succeed.
 Eventually, however, she herself entered into a close friendship with the actor Otto Tressler, who had been presented to her by the emperor Franz Joseph, who felt sorry for her because of the adultery of her spouse.
 Maria Josepha often invited Tressler to her home; he sometimes met her husband and his friends in the doorway.
 When her husband died, her ability to avoid extravagant displays of grief was much admired.
 As a widow, she ended her relationship with Tressler, probably because of her sense of what was appropriate behaviour for a widow.

-Princess Maria Josepha with her two sons, 1910.

 During World War I she nursed the wounded in the Augarten Palace of Vienna, which had been converted into a hospital.